OWASP/IoT-Security-Verification-Standard-ISVS/en/V1-IoT_Ecosystem_Requirements.md

 ## Control Objective

-System security design performed prior to the development, and a security process which continuously supports system development and is integrated into all phases of its life-cycle, are necessary fundamentals for creating a secure product architecture and implementation.
+System security design performed before development, and a security process that continuously supports system development integrated into all phases of its lifecycle, are necessary fundamentals for creating secure product architecture implementations.
+Iterative system threat modeling provides a means to prepare for malintent and develop mitigation plans as part of product design lifecycles.

-A secure development process ensures the identification and documentation of all sensitive information and functionality required for the system, enforces all the security controls at the appropriate level, and ensures that end-users and customers get notified about vulnerabilities and that security solutions are delivered on time.
+A secure development process ensures the identification and documentation of all sensitive information and functionality required for the system, enforces all the security controls at the determined level, and ensures that end-users and customers get notified about vulnerabilities and that security solutions deliver on time.
 Ensure to incorporate sister OWASP verification standards as part of development processes provided in the references section below.

-The supply chain has vital importance for the security of the every project.
-A secure development process verifies that all security requirements for the suppliers and third-party code are implemented, so that their security controls are set with the appropriate security level, and no development-time features are left on the completed devices, exposing them to vulnerabilities.
+The supply chain has vital importance for the security of every product.
+A secure development process verifies that all security requirements for suppliers and third-party code implement controls with the appropriate security level and development-time features are not left on devices, exposing them to vulnerabilities.

 To ensure the security of all software produced, the build process for the system software must be done in a secure build environment that verifies the integrity and authenticity of all components.
 The code must be written using best security practices and compiled using the best security options available.

+System configuration changes must employ appropriate logging and monitoring capabilities to provide audit trails for security events.
+Attributes detailing events aid with investigations while overly verbose logs containing sensitive information introduce security risks.

 ## Security Verification Requirements